 Experts suggest that when enterprises start thinking about migrating to the cloud, they should revisit their security policies and how they protect data.
 Some of these steps include developing a cloud-centric cybersecurity model, redesigning the full set of cybersecurity controls for the public cloud, clarifying internal responsibilities for cybersecurity, and applying DevOps to cybersecurity.

 6. The Need for New IT Talent

 IT personnel required for the migration to cloud storage do not likely possess the same skill set as local server management.
 Cloud computing, which comes with full cloud migration, requires developers with specific IT skills, and filling this skill gap can be a challenge to cloud migration.
 A cloud readiness survey finds that 53% of IT leaders are struggling to acquire the necessary skills to support cloud initiatives within their organizations.
 The demand is high for these skills and it is competitive.
 Most cloud providers partner with online education platforms to fill the gap.

 Proper Planning Can Ease the Challenges and Accelerate the Migration Process

 Undoubtedly, the process of cloud migration is often fraught with various challenges, both technical, economical, and personnel-related.
 To overcome these hurdles, an enterprise must engage in proper planning, which creates a cloud strategy in line with company goals and objectives.
 A basic cloud migration checklist can help in preparation, migration, and post-migration optimization.

-Contact us today to learn more about why our enterprise database migration service is your one-stop-shop for all the needs.
+Contact us today to learn more about why our enterprise database migration service is your one-stop shop for all your needs.